Efficient Vision Mamba for MRI Super-Resolution via Hybrid Selective Scanning: Materials and methods

 where $A^{(i)} = \mathrm{diag}(-e^{a^{(i)}})$ ensures stability, and $\Phi(\Delta,A)=(e^{\Delta A}-I)A^{-1}$~\cite{gu2023mamba,smith2022simplified}.
 The step sizes $\Delta_t^{(i)}$ are predicted by a lightweight channel MLP with a softplus reparameterization.
 Outputs from all heads are merged, layer-normalized, optionally gated, and projected back to the model dimension by a linear layer.

 Finally, a residual connection between the input features and output features was used to stabilize the training process before projecting the features into the image channel using a $ 3\times 3 $ convolution layer.
 The reconstructed high-resolution image $ \hathr $ was estimated by minimizing $\ell_1 $ and learned perceptual image patch similarity (LPIPS) loss $ \ell_p $.
-The $ \ell_1 $ loss is able to generate images with better
+The $\ell_1$ loss promotes accurate intensity reconstruction and reduces pixel-wise distortion, while the perceptual term encourages preservation of high-frequency structural details and perceptual realism.

 where $ \lambda = 4 $ was used to put more weight on $ \ell_1 $ loss than the $ \ell_p $.